vixxk/Skinify_Frontend_Cloner/README.md

 ---

-## ⚠️ Notes and Limitations
+## ⚠️ Notes

-- Best for static or light JS sites.
-- May fail on highly dynamic sites (Netflix, Facebook, GitHub).
 - Only scrapes landing page unless Deep Mode is ON.
+- Deep Mode might timeout due to excess scraping.